 '''

-definition A1 ⊆c A2 ≡(Rep_Action A1) ⊑utp (Rep_Action A2)
+definition A1 □c A2 ≡(Rep_Action A1) □utp (Rep_Action A2)

 '''

-where A1 and A2 are Circus actions, \sqsubseteq c and \sqsubseteq utp stands respectively for refinement relation on Circus actions and on UTP predicate.
+where A1 and A2 are Circus actions, $\sqsubseteq c$ and $\sqsubseteq utp$ stands respectively for refinement relation on Circus actions and on UTP predicate.

 This definition assumes that the actions A1 and A2 share the same alphabet (binding) and the same channels.
 In general, refinement involves an important data evolution and growth.
-The data refinement is defined in [15, 4] by backwards and forwards simulations.
-In this report, we restrict ourselves to a special case, the so-called functional backwards simulation.
+The data refinement is defined in [16, 5] by backwards and forwards simulations.
+In this paper, we restrict ourselves to a special case, the so-called functional backwards simulation.
 This refers to the fact that the abstraction relation R that relates concrete and abstract actions is just a function:

 '''

-definition Simulation ("\ \le \") where A1 \leR A2 = \foralla b.(Rep_Action A2)(a,b) \longrightarrow(Rep_Action A1)(R a,R b)
+definition Simulation ("\ \le \") where

+A1 \leR A2 = \foralla b.(Rep_Action A2)(a,b) \longrightarrow(Rep_Action A1)(R a,R b)

 '''